Skip to main content

 • health and hygiene issues due to bacterial or fungal infections that lie under the folds of fat (again, in extreme cases).

-For women suffering these symptoms, liposuction to the mons area can produce excellent results.
-Diet and exercise are still the best ways to reduce excess flesh, but as mentioned, even after making the best efforts to diet and exercise, often an annoying fleshy lump remains, that seems to be determined to stay!
+Diet and exercise are still the best ways to reduce excess fat, but as mentioned, even after making the best efforts to diet and exercise, the mons fat remains, that seems to be determined to stay.

 #monspubis: let’s discuss the hype